shot4free/test_k8s_workload/README.md

    `CLOUD_SERVICE_KEY` variable targeting the environment for which it was created

+### Cluster User Configuration

+The bot user `k8s-workloads` will not have administrative access by default.
+We need to create a cluster role binding to ensure that our bot user will have the ability to create RBAC permissions for our various components.
+This only needs to be done the first time a cluster is configured.
+Run the following, substituting `SERVICE_ACCOUNT_EMAIL_ADDRESS` with the name provided by the IAM role above:

+`kubectl create clusterrolebinding k8s-workloads --clusterrole=cluster-admin
+--user=<SERVICE_ACCOUNT_EMAIL_ADDRESS>`

 ## Create/Apply Configurations

 At this moment, we use our own helm charts to generate the Kubernetes